pallix/tikkba/README.md

 [See the full code of this example](https://github.com/pallix/tikkba/blob/master/src/tikkba/examples/writefile.clj)

-__All examples are available in the__ [examples directory](https://github.com/pallix/tikkba/tree/master/src/tikkba/examples/).

-You can run the examples with the following command:

-    lein run -m <namespace-of-the-example>

-For examples:

-    lein run -m tikkba.examples.dynamic
-    lein run -m tikkba.examples.output-string

 ### Example 4: transcode svg image to raster file

 Here is a simple example, which shows usage of [Batik's transcoders](http://xmlgraphics.apache.org/batik/using/transcoder.html#howtousetranscoderAPI).